Access4all/adg/pages/examples/forms/in-tables/_examples/form-controls-without-labels-in-a-table-fixed-with-aria/README.md

 ---
-title: "Form controls without labels in a table, fixed with ARIA"
+title: 'Form controls without labels in a table, fixed with ARIA'
 compatibility:
   Keyboard only:
     status: pass